trillianx/educative_notes/Patterns for Coding Questions/Patterns for Coding Questions.md

 a window size of 3 gets us the answer.
 Note that, in this case there are two possibilities, so we show both of them.

+This problem follows the Sliding Window pattern, and we can use a similar strategy as discussed in the previous question.
+However, the sliding window size is not fixed.

 Let's solve this problem:

 ```python